dusk-network/piecrust/docs/smart-contracts-tutorial.md

 ```

 ## Constructor and Init
-It is possible to export a special contract methods named `init()`.
-Such methods will be called automatically when contract is deployed.
-The main purpose of such a method is to allow contract state initialization that would happen before the contract is operational and ready to receive calls.
+It is possible to export a special contract method named `init()` which can perform contact's initialization of any kind.
+Such method will be called automatically when the contract is deployed.
+The main intention behind method `init()` is to allow contracts to initialize their state at a time before the contract is operational and ready to receive calls.
 Method `init()` accepts a single argument of any serializable type.
-That argument will be passed to the init method by code which deploys the contract.
+That argument will be passed to the init method by code which performs the deployment of the contract.
 In the following example, we can see a contract with an `init()` method:

 ```rust
 #![no_std]